My Experience with 2e (AHDH+HIGH IQ>145)

 In addition to these specifics, I had also addressed deeper issues too, less concrete:

-• Diet — I also dialed in my dit, gravitating towards meats and fats, with minimal carbs (and of those carbs, either white rice which is healthier and better in every way, or bread, then beans, onions, carrots, spinach, and bccoli).
-It turns out the high-fat nd protein is good for ADHD.
+• Diet — I also dialed in my diet, gravitating towards meats and fats, with minimal carbs (and of those carbs, either white rice which is healthier and better in every way, or bread, then beans, onions, carrots, spinach, and broccoli).
+It turns out the high-fat and protein is good for ADHD.
 I just tested and found it worked.

 • The Order of My Daily Ritual — Order matters.
 Especially with ADHD.
 I tried a thousand permutations and combinations of my daily schedule.
 There is a right time to eat, train, work, create, relax, and sleep for every person.

 • In the end, I diagnosed myself with 2e, and finally went to see a psychiatrist — I always knew I had both ADHD and IQ.
 I studied psychotic and personality disorders of the DSM5.
-Eventually I found 2e, and realized for the first time the componding effects of one on the other.
-I finally understood why.
+Eventually I found 2e, and realized for the first time the compounding effects of one on the other.
+I finally understood the “why” of the challenges that I was experiencing.

 This is the perfect example of exactly how HIGH IQ masks ADHD.
-I was able to address my problems and solve them in such a way that I was seeing progress — I was improving, solving the challenges one at a time.
+I was able to address my problems and solve them in such a way that I was seeing progress — I was improving, solving the challenges one at a time — so I didn’t realize there was a deeper problem.
 I didn’t realize that the problems that I was trying to solve were beyond my ability to solve with those methods at that time, since they related to the very structure of my brain.

 Self-medicating with nicotine, the cannabis, worked very well too.
 It stimulated dopamine production in a way that was reasonably sustainable.
-That is, until adverse effects of chronic cannabis use caused their own issues (gradual increases in symptoms associated with anxiety, depression, and paranoia would be my assessment) while also exacerbating ADHD symptoms.
+That is, until adverse effects of chronic cannabis use caused their own issues (gradual increases in symptoms associated with anxiety — I could literally feel the down-regulation of GABA receptors — depression, and paranoia would be my assessment) while also exacerbating ADHD symptoms.

 Then when I got off cannabis, I couldn’t work at all, for weeks.